 Dr Joanna Wincenciak

 Joanna is a member of the People, Place and Social Change research and teaching group in the School of Education.
 She has a PhD in Psychology from the University of Hull, UK.
 Prior to this position she was a Research Associate at the Clinical Ageing Research Unit, Institute of Neuroscience, Newcastle University and a Research Associate at the Institute of Neuroscience and Psychology, University of Glasgow.
 Joanna is an experimental psychologist and her research focuses on neurobiological basics of social perception and social judgements.
 Her recent project examined emotion perception in ageing and in people with Parkinson’s Disease, while her past projects examined emotion and trustworthiness perceptions and how people respond to face and body cues.
-She is interested in examining social perceptions across lifespan and in the educational setting.
 Joanna has an active outreach and public engagement profile.
 She has run Neuroscience and Psychology workshops for schools, museums and charities.
 She has taught on undergraduate and postgraduate modules in Psychology and is interested in applying advanced technologies into teaching and in teaching online.
 She has recently contributed to the Dementia Care course featured on the Future Learn platform.

 My research focuses broadly on emotion, cognition and technology.
 In particular, I am interested in understanding how we perceive and interpret behaviour of other people in everyday life and how we interact with teachnology around us.
-I investigate how we respond to different social cues conveyed by faces and body actions of others and how individual differences and our judgement regarding these cues can guide our behaviour and motivation.
+I investigate how we respond to different non-vervbal social cues conveyed by faces and body actions of others and how individual differences and our judgement regarding these cues can guide our behaviour and motivation.
 I typically use methods from experimental and social psychology, I combine modeling, computer science, survey data and psychological experimentation to understand neurobiological, perceptual, cognitve and action processess that underpin social behaviour.
 I am also interested in examining how people interact with information technology and issues around trust and transparec in human-computer interaction.